What Is the Philippines Electronic Travel Authorization?

 - Debit or credit card

-All applicants are required to complete all sections accurately.
+All visitors are required to complete all sections accurately.
 Each traveler is advised to check all entries before submitting the application for payment.

 Holders of the travel authorization may be refused entry into the Philippines in case of a discrepancy between the passport data and the authorization based on entries supplied by the traveler.